MALS: Understanding, Diagnosing, and Treating a Rare Condition

 • Demographics: MALS most commonly affects women, particularly those between the ages of 20 and 40.
 Conditions like Dunbar Syndrome may also be associated with MALS.

 At our clinic, Dr. Joshua Tierney brings his extensive expertise in minimally invasive and vascular surgery to the forefront of MALS treatment.
 With a patient-centered approach, Dr. Tierney specializes in advanced techniques like the laparoscopic release of the median arcuate ligament, providing effective relief for patients suffering from this rare condition.
 By combining innovative surgical methods with a compassionate understanding of each patient’s unique needs, Dr. Tierney and our team deliver comprehensive care to achieve the best possible outcomes.
+Dr. Joshua Tierney is recognized as one of the best MALS surgeons, offering advanced, minimally invasive techniques for MALS treatment.

 Before surgery